 Cilantro, also known as coriander, is a strong-smelling herb used in many dishes.
 It packs a punch in the nutrient department, and it’s very rich in antioxidants.
-But can guinea pigs eat cilantro too?
-Do they even like it?
-Let’s find out!
+But can guinea pigs eat cilantro too, and do they even like it?

-Cilantro is safe to feed guinea pigs 3-4 times a week.
+As a general rule, cilantro is safe to feed guinea pigs 2-3 times a week.
 It is one of the best herbs for piggies with the variety of vitamins and minerals it contains.

 It also contains some calcium that can be problematic in large amounts.
 Read on for the best practices and frequency to feed this delicious herb to your piggy.